msse-chem-280-2025/periodic-table/README.md

 # Chem 280 - 2025 Periodic Table

 This repo contains files for a periodic table website.
+As part of the assigment for Day 1, you will add your own element to the periodic table.

 ## Local Development
 To run the website locally, you need to have Ruby and Bundler installed.
 See the webpages for each for installation instructions.